HectorRicardo/simple-music-app/README.md

   - Your player's notification: The notification's button listeners are defined in your app, and you can call the media session directly from them.
   - The Google Assistant
-  - The external hardware media buttons
+  - The hardware media buttons

 However, media controllers living in